AraManjon/AraManjon.github.io/readme.md

 Third (1-3):

+🔍 CONSTRAINS:

-If the user indicates a number other than the requested number, the following message should appear:
+1.- If the user indicates a number other than the requested number, the following message should appear:

 “Entenc que no vols jugar.
 Adéu"

-Otherwise, indicate the winner as follows:
+2.- Otherwise, indicate the winner as follows:

 Jo xxx i tu xxx.
 He guanyat! o Has guanyat!!